freshidea - Fotolia

 The product supports three types of application monitoring for accessing information about the customer experience:

 The eG Enterprise unified monitoring product works for cloud, mobile and virtualized deployments.
-It provides tools for detecting, diagnosing and resolving application issues, including an end-user experience monitoring component specific to websites and web applications.
+It provides tools to detect, diagnose and resolve application issues, including an end-user experience monitoring component specific to websites and web applications.

 Nexthink is a user-centric monitoring tool that offers continuous real-time analysis of endpoint activity and network connectivity.
 Nexthink offers four key end-user experience monitoring modules:

 - Web and cloud: Analyzes web application activity for browser and non-browser applications.

 - Security: Analyzes application and binary executions, as well as networking connections from the endpoints.

 - VDI transformation: Analyzes VDI implementations to help optimize the deployment to best meet user experience needs.

 - Integration toolkit: Uses end-user analytics across IT departments using APIs, sample integrations and other tools.

 Nexthink provides a callable architecture for providing an end user's perspective into IT operations.

 Pandora FMS Enterprise provides visibility into servers, applications, services, transactions, network infrastructures and business processes.
 Admins can integrate Pandora FMS into their current monitoring systems and use it with large distributed deployments.
 End-user experience monitoring for both web and desktop application transactions is included in the Pandora FMS package.